Transfer CreditJump to related links

 Post Enrollment Transfer of Credit

-- You must be in good academic standing (maintaining an overall grade point average of 2.0 or better) to be eligible for taking courses at another college/university.
+- Students must be in good academic standing (maintaining an overall grade point average of 2.0 or better).

-- Students must meet the minimum residency requirements of the college.
+- Students must acquire the approval of the program director/lead.